 Pierre Lavallee, born in 1645, son of Pierre and Madeleine, travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Marie-Thérèse Leblanc, daughter of Leonard and Marie, on 12th January 1665.

-Important Dates for the La Valle family
+Early History of the La Valle family

 This web page shows only a small excerpt of our La Valle research.
 More information is included under the topic Early La Valle History in all our PDF Extended History products and printed products wherever possible.